verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] Not good at playing it cool
 - [ ] I'm gonna get all kinds of incredible attention
 - [ ] My mind caught on fire.
 Smoke came out of my ears.
+- [ ] The cat would welcome the mouse in its jaws.